jlumijarvi/mysql-replication-docker/README.md

 ### Master server firewall configuration

-In other than local environments where a firewall such us ufw is used allow MySQL access from the slave to the master.
+In other than local environments the firewall should configured to allow MySQL access from the slave to the master.

 If the slave is in another server get the server's public IP address.